-b) Auditing standards and ethical and independence rules
+b.
+Auditing standards and ethical and independence rules

-The CEAOB develops a common understanding and responses related to standards and facilitates the promotion of best practices which contribute to harmonising audit quality.
+The CEAOB organises the development of common understanding and responses related to standards and facilitates the promotion of best practices which contribute to harmonising audit quality.
 Members discuss relevant standards related issues regarding the application of EU regulations and directives that deal with audit matters.
-The results of inspections are discussed among members from different analysis perspectives, and Common Audit Inspection Methodologies (CAIM) are developed and continuously improved.
+The results of inspections are discussed among members from different analysis perspectives, and Common Audit Inspection Methodologies (CAIM) are developed.
 It also discusses the impact of differences identified between ISAs and EU or national provisions applicable in the Member States.